 The nice thing about vaping is it doesn't require a whole lot to get started.
-A quality, handheld vape device like the Baton V2 and your preferred e-juice flavor, and you're good to go.
+A quality, handheld vape device like the Baton V2 and your preferred e-juice flavor, and you're good to go (we sell a Starter Kit to get you vaping here).
 There are plenty of reviews online to assist you in making an informed decision regarding your first vape purchase.
 It's best to start with an easy-to-use, USB plugable vape pen and gradually work your way up to bigger, stronger, more customizable mods as you vape your way from aerosol amateur to e-juice expert.
 Just be sure to stick with well-known brands and avoid knock-offs so your first few vaping experiences will be quality ones.

 How do you learn how to vape?

 First, determine if your device is a mouth-to-lung (MTL) or direct lung (DL) vaping device.
 MTL means you are filling your mouth with the vapor before bringing it into your body and is similar to the act of puffing a cigarette.
 DL vaping, on the other hand, draws the vapor straight into your lungs, as if you were sucking in air from a party balloon.